Main Content Region

 What are reasonable accommodations?

-Reasonable accommodations are specific recommendations or strategies, technology, or aids that are needed to accommodate a disability without compromising the integrity of the academic program.
+Reasonable accommodations are specific recommendations or strategies, technology, or aids that are needed to accommodate a disability without a fundamental alteration of the program.

 Reasonable accommodations should: